This new blog takes its name from a

 One Single Impression is what we create whenever we write any kind of poem, however we vary theme and form, whatever we write about.
 We are sharing ourselves, beginning a thought that invites others to share the experience.
 We fully respect each contributor as a sensitive human being and a writer.

-One Deep Breath is leaving off after this week.
+We are picking up where One Deep Breath is leaving off after this week.
 For the past year and a half many poets who blog have derived inspiration from Susan and Jennifer's blog, where we have shared our responses to their weekly prompts for haiku poems.

 So many of us are keen to continue sharing our poetry, that we have decided to create a new place for this creative conversation.
 We are very happy to have Jennifer's support in this initiative.